docQodly/docs/docs/studio/rendering.md

 ## Page Rendering Options

 Rendering a Page in Qodly Studio provides versatile control and accessibility.
-You can preview it in the Studio or a separate browser window, but It's important to note that:
+You can preview it in Qodly Studio or a separate browser window, but It's important to note that:

 :::info
 Database resource access control depends on the chosen rendering method.
 :::

-### Preview in the Studio
+### Preview in Qodly Studio

 <Column.List align="center" justifyContent="between">
     <Column.Item width="75%">
         This option enables you to render the current page directly within the Page Editor window.
-Here, the Page is rendered by the Qodly Studio's embedded web server. <br/><br/>
+Here, the Page is rendered by Qodly Studio's embedded web server. <br/><br/>
         This approach provides a comprehensive view of data classes, functions, and attributes, even if they are not exposed as REST resources.
     </Column.Item>
     <Column.Item width="20%">